-It is very important that the patient is instructed to maintain a good daily cleaning routine, using soap and water, in order to avoid debris build-up in the area of the implant site/ abutment.
-Insufficient cleaning could initiate infections which could result in implant extrusion, even after several years.
+It is very important to instruct the patient to maintain a good daily cleaning routine, using soap and water, in order to avoid debris buildup in the area of the implant site/abutment.
+Insufficient cleaning could initiate infections, which could result in implant extrusion even after several years.

-As available, patient implant information and implant card shall be provided to the patient in conjunction to the installation of the implanted component.
+Patient implant information and implant card must be provided as available to the patient in conjunction with the installation of the implanted component.